pypeit/PypeIt/doc/tutorials/nirspec_high_howto.rst

     5) WaveCAlib*.fits : a file containing the wavelength calibration to be applied to this dataset (:doc:`../calibrations/wvcalib`)

-There are a couple of steps in the core processing of NIRSPEC data that the user should be considerate of before running the main pypeit script, :ref:`run_pypeit`.
+There are a couple of steps in the core processing of NIRSPEC data that the user should be considerate of before running the main pypeit script, :ref:`run-pypeit`.
 Those steps are:
     1) Order/trace identification
     2) Wavelength calibration